-Homeowners who are looking to go solar have lots of questions.
-It’s a big decision and investment, so naturally they want to understand every last detail about buying and owning a new solar system.
+Homeowners who are looking to go solar have a lot of questions.
+It’s a big decision and serious investment, so, naturally, they want to understand every last detail about buying and owning a new solar system.
 Questions range from “How much will my system cost?” to “Do my panels work in bad weather?”

 Solar panels are made to last several decades.
-In fact, the first modern solar panel is still producing energy more than 60 years after its creation.
+In fact, the first modern solar panel is still producing energy more than 60 years after its creation, which is pretty promising.
 Every year, solar panel manufacturers discover new tech to incorporate into their panels, making it impossible to know exactly how long the latest and greatest panels will last.

 Solar Panel Degradation

 Just like any product, gadget, or source of energy production, solar panels will slowly become less efficient at producing electricity, no matter the brand or provider.
 This reduction in production, known as solar panel degradation, occurs when tiny cracks build up within the solar cells, causing electrical connections to deteriorate.
 These “microcracks” are caused by humidity entering the system, freezing of the solar cells, flexing from heavy winds, UV damage, and thermal cycling, which occurs when materials within the solar panel expand and contract at different rates due to temperature change, straining the joints between materials and causing deterioration.

 Left out in the elements, all solar power systems are prone to normal wear and tear.
 However, with proper installation and simple maintenance, most solar panels can avoid major degradation and failure.
 In fact, the National Renewable Energy Laboratory found that most solar panels have degradation rates of only 0.3-0.8% per year, depending on panel quality.